Evdigi-INA/generator-docs/docs/usage.md

 > if you are using `storage` for store the image, make sure you run `php artisan storage:link`

-## Create Sidebar Menu
+## Create a Sidebar Menu

 ![Create sidebar menu](https://user-images.githubusercontent.com/62506582/230722893-f11aae2c-4407-4eaf-803e-3b8491269e40.png)

-> This feature only avaiable in full version.
+> This feature only available in full version.

 You can easily create a dynamic sidebar menu with just a few inputs. all sidebar menus configuration are placed in `config/generator.php`